-eosDAC tokens were airdropped at a rate of 1:1 to the EOS token holders as of the 15th April 2018, with any excess from this allocation burnt and therefore put out of circulation.
-The remainder of the tokens were given to the Launch Team, Advisors, Community Supporters whose contribution of time, energy, and financial resources eosDAC would not have come into existence.
+The majority of eosDAC tokens (75%) were airdropped at a rate of 1:1 to the EOS token holders as of the 15th April 2018, with any excess from this allocation burnt and therefore put out of circulation.
+The remainder of the tokens (25%) were gifted to a wide spread of eosDAC community members, including the eosDAC Launch Team.

 eosDAC Network Architecture

 The key object has been to achieve a wide geographic and jurisdictional coverage with block-production infrastructure deployed in the United Kingdom, Romania and South Korea.
 The Launch Team will continue to use its considerable experience of high-level data centre operation and Tier 1 inter networking design & implementation to ensure shortest latency, maximum efficiency and solid redundancy within our network architecture.

 eosDAC Core Principles